leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 ![feedback]({{ site.url }}{{ site.baseurl }}/assets/images/feedback reaction.png)

 - Some ways to be better prepared for feedback are:
-  - Be prepared for feedback you're expecting, think in advance about it, and check in on yourself plus slow things down when you're getting it
+  - Think in advance about what it might be, and check in on yourself plus slow things down when you're getting it
   - Separate your feelings in the moment vs the story you're telling about yourself vs the actual feedback
   - Contain the feedback to what it is about, and understand what it isn't about
   - Change your point of view to that of others, the future, or more humourous